-- I think the references to sacrifice in Isaiah 1 unlikely relate to the future.
-Although there will be temple sacrifice during the End Times, it won’t last long as the Antichrist will put a halt to it at the midway point of the seventieth week of Daniel (Daniel 9:27).
+I believe the first 23 verses of Isaiah 1 relate to the past because there are many references to sacrifice in these verses (particularly Isaiah 1:11-14).
+I believe the references to sacrifice in Isaiah 1 unlikely relate to the future.
+Although there will be temple sacrifice during the end times, it won’t last long as the Antichrist will put a halt to it at the midway point of the seventieth week of Daniel (Daniel 9:27).
 In contrast, the Lord mentioned that He had grown tired of the many sacrifices in Isaiah 1:11 and Isaiah 1:13-14; implying that the sacrifices had gone on for an extended period of time.

 Isaiah 1:21-23 is interesting because Jerusalem is referred to as a “harlot”, something that proponents of Jerusalem = Babylon the Great will point out, and there is such a strong condemnation of the leadership.

-I presently view Isaiah 1:21-23 as mainly relevant to the past because of the appearance of the word “now” in verse 21, which would fit what Isaiah 1:4 says about the spiritual condition of Israel at that time: “Ah sinful nation, a people laden with iniquity, a seed of evildoers, children that are corrupters: they have forsaken the LORD…”
+However, I believe Isaiah 1:21-23 relates to the past because of the appearance of the word “now” in verse 21, which would fit what Isaiah 1:4 says about the spiritual condition of Israel at that time: “Ah sinful nation, a people laden with iniquity, a seed of evildoers, children that are corrupters: they have forsaken the LORD…”

-“Therefore saith the Lord, the LORD of hosts, the mighty One of Israel, Ah, I will ease me of mine adversaries, and avenge me of mine enemies:” (Isa 1:24)
+“Therefore saith the Lord, the LORD of hosts, the mighty One of Israel, Ah, I will ease me of mine adversaries, and avenge me of mine enemies:” (Isaiah 1:24)

 “(4) Yea, and what have ye to do with me, O Tyre, and Zidon, and all the coasts of Palestine? will ye render me a recompence? and if ye recompense me, swiftly and speedily will I return your recompence upon your own head;…(7) Behold, I will raise them out of the place whither ye have sold them, and will return your recompence upon your own head:” (Joel 3:4, 7)

 “A voice of noise from the city, a voice from the temple, a voice of the LORD that rendereth recompence to his enemies.”
-(Isa 66:6)
+(Isaiah 66:6)

 Isaiah 1:25 mentions that a purging process will take place.
 I think that the wicked will be purged.

-“And I will turn my hand upon thee, and purely purge away thy dross, and take away all thy tin:” (Isa 1:25)
+“And I will turn my hand upon thee, and purely purge away thy dross, and take away all thy tin:” (Isaiah 1:25)

 One potential fulfillment of Isaiah 1:25 could be the besiegement of Jerusalem by the Babylonians, which is characterized as a refining process in Ezekiel 22:19-22.